Edinburgh Festival Theatre: Popular performers

-Nevertheless, given the long term competition from the growth of film as a popular medium, the theatre had to be re-equipped to present bigger and more spectacular shows.
-Reusing some of Matcham's original design concepts, the theatre reopened on 1 October 1928 with the first production, the musical Show Boat.
+To compete with the growth of cinemas, the theatre was rebuilt in 1928 to plans by architects W. and T. R. Milburn reusing some of Matcham's original design concepts.
+The theatre reopened on 1 October 1928 with the first production, the musical Show Boat.
 Between 1928 and 1963 the Empire was a variety, musical and opera house, often including ice shows.

 Big names like Harry Lauder, Charles Laughton, Fats Waller, Joe Loss, and Laurel and Hardy appeared, while English comedians Max Wall, Morecambe and Wise and Harry Worth established themselves at the Empire.

 In addition to the music hall and popular entertainers who appeared at the Empire, the theatre became a principal venue of the Edinburgh International Festival between 1947 and 1963.
 It was particularly associated with international ballet and, during the first Festival in 1947, Margot Fonteyn danced in The Sleeping Beauty, while in subsequent years, performances by the Old Vic theatre company, the Royal Ballet and the Royal Opera were presented.